4.2 As A Mixed Number

 Step 1: Identify the Whole Number Part

 The whole number part of the decimal is simply the number to the left of the decimal point.
-In 4.2, the whole number part is 4.
+Practically speaking, in 4.
+2, the whole number part is 4.

 Step 2: Convert the Decimal Part to a Fraction